Alice Blacklock: nursing in Mesopotamia

 “During these searches, although practically without food during this period, worn with fatigue and faint with his wound, he assisted to carry in a number of badly wounded men, over heavy and difficult ground.”

 The second award was, sadly, posthumous, as Noel’s wounds were fatal.
-Could you add more facts and evidence to his Life Story?

 The Chavasse family